Where the Wild Things Grow

 Vegetarian-friendly Venetian bites

 Don’t know what a bacaro is?
 Simple, really: It’s a Venetian wine bar, and it’s your new favorite dining conceit.
 SRV (Serene Republic of Venice) is a small plates/pasta haven, which means you get to sample both beef carpaccio and heirloom squash risotto, lamb saddle and prosciutto agnolotti.
 For the full family meal experience, spring for the shared Arsenale menu, which puts you entirely at the gastronomic mercy of the SRV kitchen.
 Also?
 This is the place where you and your vegetarian friends can dine equally well.

 Unexpected French cuisine from two young upstart restaurateurs

 If you've been breathlessly wondering what had happened to the Whisk pop-up group, get ready to exhale.
 Co-chefs and owners Jeremy Kean and Phil Kruta have finally put down roots, though that hardly means they’ve settled down.
 Expect the same unpredictable fare, experienced either as a tasting menu or a la carte.
 The seasons dictate the menu, but current highlights include rye gnocchi and roast duck dumplings.
 If all you seek is American comfort fare, spring for either the koji hot dog (available three ways) or the country-style fried chicken.

 Hidden gem serving superb, seasonal French-inspired plates

 Seasonal Italian fare in tiny, book-lined room complete with mysterious cocktail window

-Housed inside the former La Brasa marketplace space, Fat Hen dishes up pasta with seasonal stuffings and toppings, and those wanting to go heartier can opt for secondi plates like lamb saddle or chicken al mattone.
+Housed inside the former La Brasa marketplace space, Fat Hen dishes up pasta with seasonal stuffings and toppings, and those wanting to go heartier can opt for secondi plates like roasted duck breast or wood grilled strip loin.
 The charms of the super-cozy space are only enhanced by the little cocktail window, where drinks are passed through from the La Brasa bar.

 Delightful seafood sister to Alden & Harlow, with added absinthe menu